Azure Security

 return await _checkoutLegacy.PlaceOrderAsync(cart);

-Feature-flag changes refresh through the same sentinel mechanism.
+Feature-flag changes refresh through a separate registration from data keys.
 Call UseFeatureFlags() inside AddAzureAppConfiguration and set its SetRefreshInterval so flag flips propagate to running instances without a sentinel bump on the data keys.

 A scheduled rollout uses the time-window filter — no human awake at 02:00 to flip it: